 Did you know that the Ford Escape was among one of the first compact SUVs to be offered with a hybrid powertrain?
-Well now it is back with the all-new 4th generation 2020 Ford Escape Hybrid.
-But how good is it and can it compete against the Toyota Rav4 Hybrid?
+Well now it is back with the all-new 4th generation 2021 Ford Escape Hybrid.
+But it’s always been in the shadows of the Honda CR-V & Toyota Rav4.
+Are the new updates enough to make this a top competitor?

 Engine – The new generation Ford Escape is offered with gasoline only engines and even a plug-in hybrid variant.
 But this model is a traditional hybrid that just does its own thing to provide the best fuel economy possible.
-This Escape Hybrid is powered by a 2.5L naturally aspirated 4-cylinder engine with aid from an 96 kW (128 hp) electric motor that gets its power form a 1.4 kWh battery pack.
-The total system output is 200 hp and 155 lb-ft of torque.
+This Escape Hybrid is powered by a 2.5L naturally aspirated 4-cylinder engine with aid from a 96 kW (128 hp) electric motor that gets its power form a 1.1 kWh battery pack.
+The total system output is 200 hp and 155 lb-ft of torque (149 kW & 210 Nm).
 It’s not the fastest compact hybrid SUV, in fact it’s one of the slowest to 100 km/h, but it can get up to highway speeds without impending anyone that may be behind you.
-If you’re gentle on the throttle pedal, the 2020 Ford Escape Hybrid can accelerate from a stop to around 100 km/h on just electricity alone.
+If you’re gentle on the throttle pedal, the 2021 Ford Escape Hybrid can accelerate from a stop to around 100 km/h on just electricity alone.
 It can also maintain steady drives for short periods on electricity only.
-Afterwhich, the gasoline engine will start up to recharge the small 1.4 kWh battery.
+After-which, the gasoline engine will start up to recharge the small 1.1 kWh battery.

 Depending on how gentle you are on the throttle, the Ford Escape Hybrid can achieve some pretty remarkable fuel economy figures.
-It is officially rated for 5.5 L/100km (42.7 mpg) in a city and 6.4 L/100km (36.8 mpg) on a highway for this AWD variant.
-During my time with the Escape Hybrid, I drove it for a total distance of 667 km, 268 of which were electric only km (the trip computer can tell you that).
-My overall fuel economy figure was 5.8 L/100km (40.5 mpg) which is right in the middle of the official fuel economy figures.
+It is officially rated for 5.5 L/100km (42.7 MPG) in a city and 6.4 L/100km (36.8 MPG) on a highway for this AWD variant.
+During my time with the Escape Hybrid, I drove it for a total distance of 766 km, 425 of which were electric only km (the trip computer can tell you that).
+My overall fuel economy figure was 4.8 L/100km (49 MPG) which is much better than the claimed fuel economy numbers.

 Transmission – Power is sent through an eCVT transmission and onto all four wheels.
 A front wheel drive variant is available.
 The eCVT is not like other newer CVT transmissions.
 It doesn’t try to replicate virtual gears and instead just holds engine rpms to whatever the computer deems necessary for acceleration or battery charging.